Special Language Entry

 Special Interest Language students study 2 languages other than English up until at least the end of Year 10.
 Languages study is compulsory for all other students in the middle years.
 Students may wish to study 1 or 2 languages with the opportunity to continue their language study into the senior years.

-Students select from French, German, Italian, Japanese, Modern Standard Chinese, Modern Greek and Spanish.
+Students select from French, German, Italian, Japanese, Modern Standard Chinese, Modern Greek, Spanish and Auslan.
 A strong support program in English as a Second Language is also offered.

 At Adelaide High, we believe learning a language offers the opportunity to: